Synternet/syntropy-devops-integrations/mqtt-mosquitto-nodejs-manual/README.md

 <img src="images/syntropy-header.jpg">
 </p>

-This example describes how to create an MQTT network with 3 nodes: A Broker, a Publisher and a Subscriber.
+This example describes how to use the **Syntropy Stack** to create an MQTT network with 3 nodes: A Broker, a Publisher and a Subscriber.
 It makes use of [Eclipse Mosquitto](https://mosquitto.org) as the MQTT Broker and the Publisher and Subscriber are simple NodeJS apps.
-You will create the Syntropy network and connections manually using the SyntropyStack UI.
+Each of the three nodes will run on a separate VM.
+You will create the Syntropy network and connections manually using the Syntropy UI.

 ```
                      BROKER